The following guidelines are in place for the remainder of our 2020 events:

 •All event staff and volunteers will wear face coverings at all times.

 • In addition to social distancing measures, face coverings for participants are required while starting an event and upon finishing.
-We will have buffs for sale at the event.
+Face coverings are required when participants are in any indoor spaces such as packet pickup, expo, restaurants, shuttles, etc.

 • We will ensure the availability of gloves to our staff and volunteers who are handling any items related to the event.

 Cheering on athletes